openharmony/docs/en/application-dev/ui/ui-ts-building-data-model.md

 # Building a Food Data Model<a name="EN-US_TOPIC_0000001146785866"></a>

-In the created page, we use various items to describe food, such as food names, calories, proteins, fats, carbohydrates, and vitamin C. This form of coding is impractical in actual development.
+On the created page, we use various items to describe food, such as food names, calories, proteins, fats, carbohydrates, and vitamin C. This form of coding is impractical in actual development.
 Therefore, you need to create food data models to store and manage data in a unified manner.

 ![](figures/en-us_image_0000001215433095.png)

-1. Create a  **model**  folder and create the  **FoodData.ets**  file in the  **model**  folder.
+1. Create a folder named  **model**  and create a file named  **FoodData.ets**  therein.

     ![](figures/en-us_image_0000001195119619.png)

-2. Define the food data storage model  **FoodData**  and the enumerated variable  **Category**.
+2. Define a food data storage model,  **FoodData**, and an enum variable,  **Category**.
 The  **FoodData**  class contains the food ID, name, category, image, calories, protein, fat, carbohydrates, and vitamin C attributes.

     The eTS programming language is an extension of the TS language and also supports the TS syntax.